vpoulailleau/dezos/README.md

-# DézOS
+# DezOS

-DézOS est un système d'exploitation (OS, Operating System) simpliste et minimaliste pour comprendre comment peut fonctionner un OS.

-Il est codé en C, en anglais, sous forme d'application pour un OS classique (Windows, Linux, MacOS…).

-Il permet l'étude, et la construction d'un système d'exploitation, ceci à des fins pédagogiques.

-**Cet OS est en cours de construction**
+DezOS is an simplistic and minimalist operating system (OS) to understand how can an OS work.

+It's writen in C, and can be used under any OS process (Windows, Linux, MacOS…) or even on a [bare metal](https://en.wikipedia.org/wiki/Bare_machine).

+It allows the study and the construction of an OS, this for educational purposes.

 ## Licence

-Le code de DézOS est sous licence BSD 3 clauses.

-Vous pouvez proposer des idées d'amélioration.
+BSD 3-clause

+PR are welcome.

-## Fonctionnalités
+## Functionalites

-* Système d'exploitation
-  * Co-routines
+* Operating system
-* Utilitaires
+  * Coroutines
-  * Allocation dynamique simpliste
+* Utilities
+  * Simplistic dynamic allocation
-  * Listes chaînées
+  * Linked list
   * FIFO